HiDefTextiles/HiDefKnits/README.md

 directions.
 Prjónamunstur offers additional grading, but only for lopapeysa styled garment.
-Garment Designer has more variety in terms of tailoring, but the learning curve is steep and software developement is no longer active.
+Garment Designer has more variety in terms of tailoring, but the learning curve is steep and software development is no longer active.
 Same applies for professional CAD fashion software, but they are priced too highly for the target audience of HiDef: Knits.
-Morover, Garment Designer's knitting module is very rudimentary as developement efforts were for pattern design for sewing.
+Moreover, Garment Designer's knitting module is very rudimentary as development efforts were for pattern design for sewing.